 'We now have safe drinking water for the people in Dasht-e-Barchi, as well as outsiders visiting the district looking for safe water supplies '.

-By donating £600, you can provide a new hand pump for 300 people.
+By donating £600 you can install a water pump to supply clean drinking water to 300 people.

-By donating £1200, you can provide a new water well for 900 people.
+By donating £1200, you can install a water well to supply clean drinking water to 900 people.